Photon-einstein/Udacity_Cpp_Nanodegree/README.md

     * the basic idea is to read and parse system file contents in `/proc` at the processor level and pid level as well as making several metrics calculations to access cpu performance.

+# 3 - Memory Management Chatbot:
+* The goal of this project is to make the optimization of the existing chatbot code using modern C++ memory management techniques such as smart pointers and move semantics.